On a September evening in 2014, a tractor-trailer going over 70 mph on an Oklahoma highway veered out of the left lane.

 Due to the severity of the crash and the number of fatalities, the National Transportation Safety Board (NTSB) conducted an independent and extensive crash investigation.

-The initial report of the investigation was released in November 2015.
+Read the initial report of the investigation, released in November 2015.

 Driving under the influence of synthetic marijuana